All Oak Park residents, teachers, and business owners can get a library card

-Applying as a resident age 18 years or older?
-Bring in your driver's license or state ID, and proof of Oak Park residency, such as a utility bill or recently postmarked mail to any library location .
+- Applying as a resident age 18 years or older?
+Bring in your driver's license or state ID, and proof of Oak Park residency, such as a utility bill or recently postmarked mail, to any library location .

 - Applying for an Oak Park business or nonprofit organization?
 Stop by with your lease or a tax bill, a photo ID and full contact information for the person responsible for any fines or lost materials.

-	- To log in, use your library account number (the 14-digit number under the card's bar code) and your personal identification number (PIN), the last four digits of the phone number on your account.
+- To log in, enter your library card number (the 14-digit number under the card's bar code) and your PIN (usually the last four digits of the phone number on your account).

 - To check out materials and to use checkout stations, public computers, and printers, you need your library card number and PIN.

 - Oak Park Public Library cards may be used at most libraries in Illinois (if the library is a statewide reciprocal borrower).
 If visiting a library outside the SWAN consortium , bring your ID and your Oak Park Public Library card.
 Many libraries require cards to be free of fines before registering a new user.

 - Anyone who has a valid Chicago Public Library card or other Illinois library card may use Oak Park Public Library resources.
 Registration may be required on your first visit.

 - All cards issued since March 20, 2012, have no expiration date.
 Cards issued before March 20, 2012, should be renewed (in person with a photo ID) one last time when the card expires.